SurveyLens: A Discipline-Aware Benchmark for Automatic Survey Generation: SurveyLens-1k Dataset

 To balance efficiency and accuracy, we restrict API queries to the "Review" document type for each discipline.
 Subsequently, we employ a hybrid filtering strategy to identify genuine surveys: papers with standard keywords in their titles (e.g., "survey," "review") are automatically accepted, while ambiguous entries undergo LLM-based binary classification using their titles and abstracts.

 Following the initial retrieval and filtering process, we obtained an Initial Survey Pool consisting of approximately 3,000 papers.
 To ensure the inclusion of high-quality and influential works, we employed a citation-based selection strategy.
-Specifically, we ranked the papers within each discipline in descending order based on their citation counts and influential citation metrics.
+Specifically, we ranked the papers within each discipline in descending order based on \emph{both} (i) the raw \texttt{citationCount} and (ii) the \texttt{influentialCitationCount} metric returned by the Semantic Scholar API.\footnote{Per the Semantic Scholar API documentation, \texttt{influentialCitationCount} weights citations by the influence of the citing paper, so this metric is not biased toward simply older surveys with longer accumulation windows.} Combining these two signals avoids favoring merely old, highly-cited surveys while still privileging works of demonstrated impact.
 From this ranked list, we selected the top 110 papers per discipline.
 This procedure resulted in a refined set of Candidate Surveys containing roughly 1,100 papers, which serves as the foundation for our subsequent analysis.

 To ensure the integrity and accessibility of the dataset, we implemented a rigorous two-step verification process on the candidate surveys.
 First, we employed an LLM-based verification to definitively validate the paper type, filtering out any remaining non-survey articles that passed the initial screening.
 Subsequently, we conducted a human verification phase focused on full-text acquisition.
 In this step, we manually inspected the candidates to ensure PDF accessibility, discarding entries with broken links, paywalls that could not be bypassed, or corrupted files.
 This process yielded a finalized collection of 1,000 high-quality survey papers, constituting the SurveyLens-1k Dataset.
-Through this process, we obtain a finalized dataset of 1,000 high-quality survey papers.
+Figure~\ref{fig:distributions} visualizes the resulting topical distribution: the 10 disciplines form well-separated clusters in topic-embedding space, indicating balanced coverage rather than concentration in any single domain.